RunSi/DEVWKS-2601/guide/step5b.md

 The remaining commands are similar to those used for parsing with regular expressions

-'Extend' the parsergen library to include the show commands and the regular expressions
+'Extend' the Parsergen Class to include the show commands and the regular expressions
 ```python
 parsergen.extend_markup(markedupIOSX)
 ```